 The Diploma in Applied Permaculture

 is a self study program that can be completed a minimum of two years after completing a PDC (Permaculture Design Certificate).
 There’s currently no restriction on how long you can take to do it.
-I completed it in 3 years finishing in 2019.
+I completed it in 2019.

 For it, apprentices must present 10 designs, at least one of which must be a land based design and one must be a people based design.
 And the majority of them must be implemented.

 It’s a challenging course and leads to an understanding of a breadth of frameworks and tools, application of the ethics and principles.
 And generally getting to grips with more sustainable and ethical ways of approaching life and designing life.

 If you’d like to sign up to do the Diploma, click on the button below.
 You need to choose a tutor to work with as part of the process (there’s a list on the diploma website) and if you’d like to work with me, please get in touch.

 is a series of structured sessions for diploma apprentices to share their designs and receive feedback.
 It lasts an hour and is followed by the option to spend time working individually on our designs and then regroup for a check-in.

 The number of session depends on the group size (1 session per person).
 At each session there is also a short learning share of 2 minutes looking at anything permaculture related.
 We’ve been introduced to new tools, frameworks and design solutions.
 It’s suprising how much can be fitted into 2 minutes!
 The bulk of the time is devoted to looking at a design a member brings and going round each person for focussed feedback.

 Applications to join the next groups are now closed.
 But if you’d like to put your name down for a future group, please fill in a form below.